openflighthpc/flight-hunter/README.md

 * Nodes without a preset label but with a preset prefix will generate a label involving the prefix and a numerical suffix determined based on the start value set through either the `default_start` or `prefix_starts` config options.

-* Nodes without either of the above will take their hostnames as labels, which may be shortened up to the first `.` using the `short_hostname` config option.
+* Nodes without either of the above will take their hostnames as labels, which may be shortened up to the first `.` using the `short` value for the `default_label` config option.

 ### Switching between buffer and processed list